markyoder/wasp_clone/README.md

 * C/CXX compiler (See repository .gitlab-ci.yml for build configurations)
     * GCC-4.8 tested on Linux or Mac OS
     * LLVM-7.0.2 tested on Mac OS
-    * Visual Studio 2012 for Windows
+    * Visual Studio 2022 for Windows
-    * Intel 15 for Windows
     * MinGW 4.8.5 for Windows
 * Git 1.7+
 * CMake-2.8.12.2, 3.5, 3.8
-* Python-2.7
+* Python-3.8

 ## Code Configuration and Compilation
 * Save the ssh-key in [code-int.ornl.gov](https://code-int.ornl.gov/profile/keys).